-PRESS RELEASE: Techlab Products Identified as Meeting Updated Clinical Practice Guidelines for Clostridium difficile Infection
+PRESS RELEASE: TECHLAB® Products Identified As Meeting Updated Clinical Practice Guidelines For Clostridium Difficile Infection

-“TECHLAB is pleased to offer highly sensitive and clinically relevant tests in accordance with the IDSA/SHEA C. difficile guidelines,” said David Lylerly, Ph.D., Chief Science Officer at TECHLAB.
+“TECHLAB is pleased to offer highly sensitive and clinically relevant tests in accordance with the IDSA/SHEA C. difficile guidelines,” said David Lyerly, Ph.D., Chief Science Officer at TECHLAB.
 “As noted in the updated recommendations, TECHLAB assays which combine a GDH immunoassay plus toxin immunoassay testing was almost identical in performance to CCNA [cell cytotoxicity neutralization assay], considered a gold standard in C. difficile testing.”

 Immunoassay toxin testing is clinically important due to findings that patients who were enzyme immunoassay (EIA) toxin positive presented diarrhea of longer duration, exhibited greater CDI-related complications, and suffered increased mortality over toxin negative/PCR positive patients.
 In line with the recent European C. difficile guidelines, the guidelines note newer EIA tests have improved sensitivity over those examined in older studies.